ruricolist/spinneret/README.txt

   attributes and values.

 - Forms after the attributes are treated as arguments.
-Each non-nil (primary) value returned by an argument to a tag is written out using PRINC.
+Each non-nil (primary) value returned by an argument to a tag is printed using HTML, a generic function on which you can define your own methods.
+  By default only literal arguments are printed.
+Literal arguments are strings, characters, numbers and symbols beside NIL.

 - A string in function position is first compiled as Markdown (using CL-MARKDOWN), then passed to FORMAT as a control string and applied